I’m super excited that I was able to sponsor, attend, speak and “Track & Hack” at JRubyConf.EU.

-I presented a quick intro to Neo4j and our Track & Hack project before the first keynote and had the opportunity for another short talk which outlined how well Neo4j integrates with (J)Ruby.
+I presented a quick intro to Neo4j and our “Track & Hack” project before the first keynote, and had the opportunity for an additional short talk during which I outlined how well Neo4j integrates with (J)Ruby.

-As everything was running I pushed the local RFID-Graph to Heroku for everyone to look at and play around with.
+As everything was running, I pushed the local RFID-Graph to Heroku for everyone to look at and play around with.

-The Graph visualization is still online together with a realtime position-tracking visualization coded by Norbert (which used the live pusher-stream from the local server).
+The graph visualization is still online together with a realtime position-tracking visualization coded by Norbert (which used the live pusher-stream from the local server).